-When you sign in to Office 365 by using a single sign-on (SSO)-enabled user ID, the connection to the Active Directory Federation Services (AD FS) 2.0 service fails only when you try to do the following:
+When users sign in to a Microsoft cloud service such as Office 365, Windows Intune, or Windows Azure by using a federated user account, the connection to the Active Directory Federation Services (AD FS) service fails only when users try to do the following:

 For more information about how to run the Remote Connectivity Analyzer to test SSO authentication in Office 365, see the following articles in the Microsoft Knowledge Base:

 How to diagnose single sign-on (SSO) logon issues in Office 365 by using Remote Connectivity Analyzer

 Federated users can't connect to an Exchange Online mailbox